aceOfModernElectronis/Ananke-Arduino-library/API documentation of Ananke Arduino Library.md

  - false - sending the unsubscribe failed, either connection lost, or message too large.
  - true - sending the unsubscribe succeeded.
 The request completes asynchronously

-## boolean AnankeLoop ()
+## boolean Loop ()
 This should be called regularly to allow the client to process incoming messages and maintain its connection to the server.

 Returns,
  - false - the client is no longer connected
  - true - the client is still connected

-## int connectedAnanke ()
+## int isConnected ()
 Checks whether the client is connected to the server.

 Returns,
  - false - the client is no longer connected
  - true - the client is still connected

-## Ananke setCallback (callback)
+## Ananke setOnMessage (onMessage)
 Sets the message callback function.

 Parameters,
- - callback : a pointer to a message callback function called when a message arrives for a subscription created by this client.
+ - onMessage : a pointer to a message onMessage function called when a message arrives for a subscription created by this client.

 Returns,
  - Ananke - the client instance, allowing the function to be chained